-In 2018 we became the first water company to announce a radical commitment to rid the East of England of plastic pollution by 2030.
+In 2018 we were the first water company to make a radical commitment to rid the east of England of plastic pollution by 2030.
 Plastic can provide multiple benefits to modern day living, but it can also have a devastating impact on the wildlife in our rivers and seas.